Registered Gas Installers (RGI)

 It is a legal requirement that any work on gas installations must be carried out by a Registered Gas Installer.

-If your meter was safety locked and your RGI has removed the lock, you must contact us with the cert details (cert 3) they have provided so that we can update our system.
-If we do not receive the cert details from you or your RGI it may result in incorrect estimated reads being issued.
+If your meter was safety locked and your RGI has removed the lock, you must contact us with the certificate details (cert 3) they have provided so that we can update our system.
+If we do not receive the certificate details from you or your RGI it may result in incorrect estimated reads being issued.